JashanSingh126/MDSINE2_Paper/README.md

 ## Quick start
 #### Running MDSINE2 with Gibson dataset
 The raw data of the Gibson dataset is in the folder `datasets/gibson`.
-To run the MDSINE2 model, use the scripts in the the folder `gibson_dataset`.
+To run the MDSINE2 model, use the scripts in the the folder `figures_analysis`.

 #### Running MDSINE2 with your own dataset
 *****************************************************Describe the required tables